 No matter how good a digital transformation strategy may be, there is always room to grow.
 As both your company and industry needs evolve, these changes will become even more crucial.
 Having consistent and ongoing evaluations is essential to long-term success.

 Be sure to check in on the status of your short-term, mid-term, and long-term goals.
 Are you on pace to achieve these milestones in your digital transformation?
-Be sure to collect data along the way that can indicate whether or not your digital transformation has been successful thus far.
+Collect data along the way that can indicate whether or not your digital transformation has been successful thus far.
 How have these digital technologies impacted your workforce, your products, and your overall output?
 Be ready to pivot your strategy if you haven’t experienced the results you expected.

 There’s a lot to consider when deploying a digital transformation strategy, but ignoring the digital transformation is no longer an option for businesses that want to remain competitive in today’s marketplace.
 Be sure to use these tips to your benefit to enact a strategy that runs smoothly and efficiently.